 Although the "Inn of Return" was laid in a very wet and stormy setting, all the case seemed strangely dry.
-On the other hand, Robert Porter and Eric Fundin, assistant stage managers, were soaked to the skin from their efforts .. ...
-Sid Woinstein, Paul Dunbar (the ghost), and Lexey Jane Cragin eyed the remains of the pie from the "Drifters" sct.....
-Harry Falls brazenly ate it.....George Warner of "Goodnight Please", fulfilled the ambition of a lifetime .... wearing glasses with long black ribbon ...
-Edna Barlow dragged a wagon load of "props", through town on her way to the auditorium ....
-Sue and Marcia Kinsley's professional touch applied the makeup but the most carefully laid foundations witherod and slowly died in the heat .....
-Fan Schein frantically scarchod for cucs ......
-Dorothy East calmed the edgy nerves of her cast ... her own nails had been bitten off during rehearsals .....
+On the other hand, Robert Porter and Eric Fundin, assistant stage managers, were soaked to the skin from their efforts... ...
+Sid Woinstein, Paul Dunbar (the ghost), and Lexey Jane Cragin eyed the remains of the pie from the "Drifters" it.......George Warner of "Goodnight Please", fulfilled the ambition of a lifetime ... . woaring glasses with long black ribbon ...
+Edna Barlow dragged a wagen lead of "props", through town on her way to the auditorium ...
+Sue and Marcia Kinsley's professional touch applied the makeup but the most carefully laid foundations withered and slowly died in the heat .....
+Fan Schein frantically scarchod for cues ......
+Dorothy East calmed the edgy nerves of her cast...her own nails had been bitten off during rehearsals.....
 Sheila Cone, dreamily anticipated the idea of nights to come ..... nights without rehearsals or performances.

-tion, however, namely the predominantly youthful audience, whose sniggers at certain moments would have notion beneath the skin of seasoned troupers.
+tion, however, namely the predominantly youthful audience, whose sniggers at certain moments would have gotton beneath the skin of seasoned troupers.
 The direction, as betrayed in many details, did not give evidence of the thoroughness of the other two plays.